Skip to main content

 Gulab Jamun

 This is a milk-solid based sweet from the Indian subcontinent and very popular in India.
 This dish is mostly eaten in major celebrations and festivals like Diwali.
-This one is one of my favorite ones.
-If you ever have the opportunity to try this make sure you try it over some rice pudding, it just takes it over the top; Yumm… delicious!
+I still remember the first time I tried it - the combination of the crispy exterior and soft interior was love at first bite.
+If you ever have the opportunity to try this, make sure you try it over some rice pudding, it just takes it over the top; Yumm… delicious!

 German Blitz Torte